denver-cfman/KernelCon2020K8s/Setup/BININSTALL.md

 <br />

 ## [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
-### Note: This is the "Fat Client" used universaly to easily interact with the kubernetes api server.
+### Note: This is the "Fat Client" used universally to easily interact with the kubernetes api server.
 #### To install simply download the binary and place it in your path.
 ```
 # sudo curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl